 Balance Is Returning To The Florida Real Estate Market

 Low inventory and accelerating price growth have been the story across the nation and Florida for the last four years.
 Pandemic-era migration, supply chain constraints, and high demand created by low inventory and high prices ultimately created a strong seller’s market that lasted for years.
 To add further complexity, homeowners who locked in an ultra-low rate during the pandemic are reluctant to give it up, exacerbating the inventory problem across the nation.
+2024 and early 2025 were characterized by rapid adjustments such as interest rate volatility, supply chain issues, and construction cost pressures.
+However, the market finally turned a corner in mid- to late 2025 due to three main factors:- Inventory: According to ResiClub, Florida listings are up more than 12% year over year and it’s one of the few states where active listings surpassed 2019 levels.
+The increased inventory has begun to thaw the frozen market by giving buyers more options.

 - Pricing: National home prices rose 1.7% year over year, while Florida prices remained flat.
 Housing in Florida is experiencing a bit of a correction due to an increase in new home construction.
 This trend is bringing some much-needed relief to affordability challenges buyers have faced for several years.